Network mapping

 Network mapping is the study of the physical connectivity of networks e.g. the Internet.
 Network mapping discovers the devices on the network and their connectivity.
-It is not to be confused with network discovery or network enumerating which discovers devices on the network and their characteristics such as (operating system, open ports, listening network services, etc.).
-The field of automated network mapping has taken on greater importance as networks become more dynamic and complex in nature.
+It is not to be confused with network discovery or network enumeration which discovers devices on the network and their characteristics such as operating system, open ports, listening network services, etc. The field of automated network mapping has taken on greater importance as networks become more dynamic and complex in nature.

 Large-scale mapping project

 Images of some of the first attempts at a large scale map of the internet were produced by the Internet Mapping Project and appeared in Wired magazine.
 The maps produced by this project were based on the layer 3 or IP level connectivity of the Internet (see OSI model), but there are different aspects of internet structure that have also been mapped.

 More recent efforts to map the internet have been improved by more sophisticated methods, allowing them to make faster and more sensible maps.
 An example of such an effort is the OPTE project, which is attempting to develop a system capable of mapping the internet in a single day.

 The "Map of the Internet Project" maps over 4 billion internet locations as cubes in 3D cyberspace.
 Users can add URLs as cubes and re-arrange objects on the map.

 In early 2011 Canadian based ISP PEER 1 Hosting created their own Map of the Internet that depicts a graph of 19,869 autonomous system nodes connected by 44,344 connections.
 The sizing and layout of the autonomous systems was calculated based on their eigenvector centrality, which is a measure of how central to the network each autonomous system is.

 Graph theory can be used to better understand maps of the internet and to help choose between the many ways to visualize internet maps.
 Some projects have attempted to incorporate geographical data into their internet maps (for example, to draw locations of routers and nodes on a map of the world), but others are only concerned with representing the more abstract structures of the internet, such as the allocation, structure, and purpose of IP space.